Updated: January 5, 2022

 2. Clay Washing – Medium Cleanser

 Instead of washing your 4c natural hair with shampoo, you can opt for a Rhassoul Clay Wash.
 Clay washing is a great alternative to shampoo because of its natural cleansing, detoxifying and dirt-removal properties.
-You can find a full rhassoul clay wash recipe here.
+You can find our full rhassoul clay wash recipe here.

-The grains of the clay also act as a mild scrub for your scalp, helping to lift oil and dirt.
+The grains of the clay act as a mild scrub for your scalp, helping to lift oil and dirt.
 Rhassoul clay is also antimicrobial and cleanses your hair and scalp without stripping it completely.

 Do keep in mind that the more all-natural your natural hair care regimen is, the more successful you will be with all-natural cleansers.
 If you mostly use Ayurvedic herbs, oils, butters, and aloe vera juice on your hair during the week clay washing will be sufficient for cleansing your hair.